Boating in Rajsamand Lake

 Mewar Express Leaving Mavli Junction

-The conditions of roads are good even in the remote areas of Rajasthan and so drive from Mavli to Rajsamand is pretty smooth.
-Rajsamand is approximately at an hour’s drive away from Mavli.
+Even in the remote areas of Rajasthan, the road conditions are favorable, making the drive from Mavli to Rajsamand quite smooth.
+Rajsamand is roughly an hour’s drive from Mavli.

 Rajsamand Railway Station